 Learn more about who we are and where we come from.

-The club is based at Easton College Sports Centre and we meet up weekly on Thursday evenings.
+The club is based at Chapel Break Village Hall and we meet up weekly on Monday evenings.
 Visitors are always welcome (at the discretion of the coach).
 All levels are able to attend from beginner up to the higher grades.

 A story has it that when Mr. Abbe entered the Japanese army he was required to become a Dan grade (Black belt) at Kendo which he had never practised before as he did not want to be likened to his father.
 However during the first lesson he so overwhelmed the instructor who was a 5th Dan that he was removed from the class and awarded 6th Dan right away!
 His other skills were more that enough to make him an expert swordsman.